Fix3dll/SkyblockAddons/README.md

   </a>
 </p>

 Skyblock Addons has reached end of life.
 This fork contains unofficial updates from me.
-You can reach latest unofficial builds from Github Actions.
-If you don't know how to download latest build artifacts from Github Actions you can use this link: https://nightly.link/Fix3dll/SkyblockAddons/workflows/build/main/build_artifacts.zip
+You can reach latest unofficial builds from GitHub Actions.
+If you don't know how to download latest build artifacts from GitHub Actions you can use this link: https://nightly.link/Fix3dll/SkyblockAddons/workflows/build/main/build_artifacts.zip

 Special Credits
 -----